GenFace: A Large-Scale Fine-Grained Face Forgery Benchmark and Cross Appearance-Edge Learning: Deepfake Detection Networks

 \section{Deepfake Detection Networks}

-To capture multi-grained appearance and edge forgery traces, we design cross appearance-edge learning (CAEL) for deepfake detection.
+To capture multi-grained appearance and edge forgery traces, we design Cross Appearance-Edge Learning (CAEL) for deepfake detection.
 As Fig.~\ref{fig5} shows, CAEL extracts appearance and edge embeddings, respectively, through the feature alignment module (see Sect.~\ref{subsec44}).
-After that, they are fed into the multi-grained appearance-edge transformer (MAET) module (see Sect.~\ref{subsec41}) to capture multi-grained appearance forgery patterns as well as global edge representations, and various synergies across two domains are explored through the AECA module (see Sect.~\ref{subsec42}).
-Finally, they are fed into respective experts consisting of fully connected layers, and the integration of multiple experts yields the final prediction.
+After that, they are fed into the Multi-Grained Appearance-Edge Transformer (MAET) module (see Sect.~\ref{subsec41}) to capture multi-grained appearance forgery patterns as well as global edge representations, and various synergies across two domains are explored through the AECA module (see Sect.~\ref{subsec42}).
+Finally, they are fed into respective experts, each of which consists of a fully connected layer, to produce a single output.
+The outputs of experts are element-wisely summed and then passed through a softmax function to obtain the final prediction.